Arthur-Milchior/anki-better-database/README.md

 using the add-on manager) are explained in the next section.

 ### Create the readable back
-In the main window, choose "create the readable tables" to obtain the readable tables.
+In the main window, choose "Anki to readable" to obtain the readable tables.
 Those tables are created in a database in the add-on folder.
 You'll obtain a sqlite database in the add-on folder.
 If you don't know how to access this folder, open the add-on